 - Alignment Tools: Use swingarm markers or a simple straight edge to verify that sprockets are in perfect alignment.
 Misalignment in heavy‑load conditions (e.g., two‑up riding) causes one side of the teeth to wear faster.

-Whenever you notice hooked or uneven teeth, swap both sprockets and the chain together.
+Whenever you notice hooked or uneven teeth, swap both the sprockets and the chain.
 In India’s mixed‑terrain use—city potholes, highway humps, rural tracks—mismatched wear leads to rapid failure.

 5. Quality Components & Torque